ElemiaHu/CSYE5200/projects/Project2/PartyCrafter_Mongo/README.md

 5. Open browser and go to `http://localhost:3000`

 ## Notes
-To get a better image of this application, try logging in with "test_user" first.
+To get a better image of this application, try logging in with "Elaine" first.